Class Teachers: Ms Campbell & Mrs Murray

 - If your child walks to/from school without an adult, then they are permitted to bring a mobile phone if you wish.
 Phones should be switched off when they arrive on the school premises and should not be switched back on until they leave the premises.
 Phones will be kept in a box in the classroom for the duration of the school day.

-- A meeting about the National SATs tests will be held in the New Year.
-The tests will take place in the week beginning 11th May 2020.
+- A meeting about the National SAT tests will be held in the New Year.
+The tests will take place in the week beginning 10th May 2021.

-We look forward to completing the final year of your child’s South Failsworth learning journey with them.
-Enjoy Year 6!
+After the unprecedented time away from school for most of our children, we welcome you back with great excitement and look forward to completing the final year of your child’s South Failsworth learning journey with them.